-We obtained the information included in Management's Discussion and Analysis and Annual Report filed with the relevant Canadian Securities Commissions.
+We obtained the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions as at the date of this auditors' report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditors' report.